nhall97/apex-code-examples/README.md

-# apex-code-snippits
+# Readme

-Useful code snippits for Salesforce Apex
+A set of useful code extracts for simple apex logic.

+## Readme